junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H. CON.
 RES.
 122
-congress: 114th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H. CON.
 RES.
 122

-That the resolution from the House of Representatives (H. Con.
-Res.
-122) entitled “Concurrent resolution supporting efforts to stop the theft, illegal possession or sale, transfer, and export of tribal cultural items of American Indians, Alaska Natives, and Native Hawaiians in the United States and internationally.”, do pass with the following
+> Concurrent resolution supporting efforts to stop the theft, illegal possession or sale, transfer, and export of tribal cultural items of American Indians, Alaska Natives, and Native Hawaiians in the United States and internationally

-*(1)Strike all after the resolving clause and insert the following:*

 ## § 1.
 Short Title